bipuldevashish/MovieRating/README.md

 **Version 1.0.0**

-An android app that shows list of popular movies and its details and stores your rating locally.
+An android app that shows list of popular movies and its details and stores your rating locally to show it later.

 Movie List Screen